asyncapi/chatbot/README.md

 This is an Interactive CLI that can be used to interact with the bot...
 Nothing much here

-### Client

-This folder consists of all interactive User interface code that we'll be used to interact with the bot from the browser [Coming soon]

 ## Common bots vocabulary

 1. Skip or Not now —> To tell the bot to skip a question